deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 Processing documents: 10,439,309 (100%) | elapsed: 00:21:37, done.
 ```

-The generated DataFrame looks like this:
+The generated table looks like this:

 ```python
 >>> import polars as pl